0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ---
 <br>

-### Court record

-The court record is the shortest version of this story.
-I filed suit in Franklin County Municipal Court, and won in 2025.
-This was a civil case, so I am not saying he was criminally convicted.

 <figure style="max-width: 100%; text-align: center;">
   <a href="/assets/IMG_8912.JPG"><img src="/assets/IMG_8912.JPG" alt="Court order in the civil case" style="max-height: 50vh;"></a>
   <figcaption>The Franklin County Municipal Court order.
 The public docket can be searched through the clerk's website.</figcaption>
 </figure>

-### January to April 2024: How we met
+### January to April 2024 (How we met)

-My name is Sean.
-I have a regular job, and I graduated college fairly recently.
-I met Gavin in January 2024 on a dating app.
-He had just moved, coming from Seattle, WA to Sidney, OH to join this small flight school.
+I graduated college fairly recently, back in 2024.
+Before my last semester, I met Gavin in January 2024/december 2023 on a dating app.
+He had just moved, coming from Seattle, WA to Sidney Ohio to join this small flight school.
 I think his goal was to graduate in 6 months and then move on to be a pilot elsewhere in the country.
-(Future Sean here: That is really funny, becuase he still there when I served him the final court order in early 2026, putting him on notice that he owes me all the money i won in court)
+(This is really funny, becuase he still there when I served him the final court order in early 2026 to notify him he was ordered to pay me $.
+It was interesting to see he was still there for so long)

-After texting for a few weeks, we went on one date on March 5, 2024.
+After texting for a few weeks, we went on one date on March 5 of 2024.
 It was fine.
 I told him I was busy with my last semester and probably would not be able to see him much.

 Around April 4 (2024), I invited him to my fraternity formal with about a day of notice.
 I was surprised he said he was free.
-I texted him back and said plans were changing, so not to count on it yet.
-The next day I canceled because it was too hard to coordinate that quickly.
+Plans were changing, so the next day I canceled because it was too hard to coordinate that quickly.
 I stopped texting him after that.

-That is when the first of the messages started.
+That is coincidentally when the first of the messages started.

-### The first messages
+### First msgs

 The first texts came in right as I stopped texting with Gavin.
 The messages were aggressive and full of homophobic slurs.
-At the time, I did not know who was sending them.
+At the time I did not know who was sending them.

 For the rest of this post, screenshots with blue outlines are messages from Gavin's real number.
 Screenshots with red outlines are messages from fake or untraceable numbers, usually virtual numbers from services like Pinger or TextNow.
 You can tap any image to open it in a new window.